jam-fhi/arm-tech-challenge/development_log.md

 2. Memory - but everything will be lost when the server restarts.
 No persistence.
 3. Licence Key - since its encrypted, this is where I've stored the validation information.

 By encoding the full name and software package to create the key, when it is decrypted the full name can be compared to the one provided in the API request.
 Lastly, authentication has already been done by the time it comes to decrypt.
-The API key is used as the encryption key.
 So only autherised users would ever be able to decrypt the key to validate the full name.

 ## Step 6